trendsetter/trendsetter/README.md

 There are a number of different ways you can integrate Trendsetter into a project:

-1. Install via gulp-trendsetter (recommended)
+1. Install gulp-trendsetter and integrate with Gulp (recommended)
 1. OR install the Trendsetter Node package
-1. OR run from the command line
+1. OR install Trendsetter globally and run from the command line
-1. OR install via Bower
+1. OR install Trendsetter via Bower

 ##Roadmap